ravens/awesome-telco/README.md

 - [OsmoHNBGW](https://osmocom.org/projects/osmohnbgw) - An Open Source implenentation of a HNB-GW (HomeNodeB-Gateway), implementing the Iuh, IuCS and IuPS interfaces.
 It aggregates the Iuh links from femtocells (hNodeBs) and presents them as regular IuCS and IuPS towards MSC and SGSN.

-### 2G
+### 2G + 3G

-- [OpenBSC](https://osmocom.org/projects/osmobsc) - OsmoBSC is an Open Source BSC (GSM Base Station Controller) with A-bis/IP and A/IP interface.
-It supports a variety of BTS Vendors/Models, including some Siemens, Nokia, Ericsson and ip.access models.
-- [OsmoMSC](https://osmocom.org/projects/osmomsc) - It provides a 3GPP AoIP interface towards BSCs like OsmoBSC as well as 3GPP IuCS towards RNCs or HNB-GWs like OsmoHNBGW as well as GSUP towards OsmoHLR.
+- [OsmoMSC](https://osmocom.org/projects/osmomsc/wiki) - Open Source implementation of a MSC (Mobile Switching Centre).
+It provides a 3GPP AoIP interface towards BSCs like OsmoBSC as well as 3GPP IuCS towards RNCs or HNB-GWs like OsmoHNBGW as well as GSUP towards OsmoHLR.
+- [OsmoHLR](https://osmocom.org/projects/osmo-hlr/wiki/OsmoHLR) - Open Source implementation of a HLR (Home Location Register).
+It provides a GSUP protocol interface to OsmoMSC and OsmoSGSN.
+- [OsmoSGSN](https://osmocom.org/projects/osmosgsn/wiki/OsmoSGSN) - Open Source implementation of a SGSN (Serving GPRS Support Node).
+It provides a Gb/IP interface towards PCUs, an IuCS interface towards RNC/HNBGW, a GSUP interface to OsmoHLR and the GTP based Gp interface to the GGSN.
+- [OsmoGGSN](https://osmocom.org/projects/openggsn/wiki) - Open Source implementation of a GGSN (Gateway GPRS Support Node).
+It provides a Gp interface towards the SGSN and a Gi interface toward the external IP network.
+- [OsmoMGW](https://osmocom.org/projects/osmo-mgw/wiki) - Open Source implementation of a MGW (Media GateWay).
+It is used by OsmoBSC, OsmoMSC as well as OsmoHNBGW to provide RTP user plane routing/multiplexing.
+Supports LCLS and IuFP.
+- [OsmoSTP](https://osmocom.org/projects/osmo-stp/wiki) - Open Source implementation of a STP (Signal Transfer Point).
+It is used to route SS7 traffic between other software (like MSC, BSC, ...) via M3UA, SUA and SCCPlite.

 ### OSS/BSS